misterfish/stick/README.md

 (We're dying to see a port to Hungarian, too)

-Once you master this, the usage becomes intuitive and greatly reduces the need to keep checking the docs.
+Once you master this, the usage becomes intuitive and greatly reduces the need to check the docs.

 	import {
 	  sprintfN, sprintf1, mergeTo, merge, prependTo, prepend,